🌻 Abundance

 Creative joy generates an abundant flow of ideas and innovative solutions.

-Today, I want to encourage you to find a small way to let your mind play.
-Whether it is sketching in a notebook, trying a new recipe without a strict recipe, or simply daydreaming during your coffee break, give yourself permission to have some fun.
-See what wonderful ideas might pop up when you stop working and start playing.
+So, I want to encourage you today to find a small way to let your mind play.
+Whether it is trying a new recipe without a recipe, sketching in a notebook, or simply daydreaming during your coffee break, give yourself permission to be playful.
+Your brightest ideas are waiting for you to invite them to the party.

 Sponsored